LeeptyTeam/leepty-wp-plugin/readme.md

 # Leepty WordPress Plugin #
-- Contributors: KLK1, sf89
+- Contributors: KLK1, sf89, Techniv
 - Tags: related, pages, posts, design, beautiful, sharing, traffic
 - Requires at least: 2.0.2
 - Tested up to: 2.1
-- Stable tag: 3.3.2
+- Stable tag: 3.4.1
 - License: GPLv2

-Display Related Pages & Posts in a unique interface that you can customize.
+Display Related tweet in a unique interface that you can customize.

 ## Description ##

-This plugin lets you display a “Related Posts & Pages” box that you can fully customize.
+This plugin lets you display a “Related tweet” box(or thread) that you can fully customize.

 Please note: This is still a Beta version.
 More features, fonts and themes are to come...